Same-sex marriage in Quintana Roo: Marriage statistics

 As of mid-December 2014, officials announced that 14 same-sex marriages had been performed in Quintana Roo.
-The National Institute of Statistics and Geography reported that 163 same-sex marriages were performed in 2018, of which 96 (59%) had been between two women and 67 (41%) between two men.
+The National Institute of Statistics and Geography reported that 163 same-sex marriages were performed in 2018, of which 96 (59%) were between two women and 67 (41%) between two men.
 According to data from the civil registry, most same-sex marriages in 2018 took place in the northern parts of the state, particularly in the municipalities of Benito Juárez, Solidaridad, Cozumel, Puerto Morelos, Isla Mujeres and Tulum, but also Bacalar in the south.
 From January to August 2018, three same-sex marriages were performed in Othón P. Blanco Municipality, while only one occurred in José María Morelos Municipality.

 Data from the civil registry showed that 277 and 210 same-sex marriages were performed in Quintana Roo in 2019 and 2020, respectively, with most being between two men.

 Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 56% of Quintana Roo residents supported same-sex marriage, while 37.5% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 56% of Quintana Roo residents supported same-sex marriage, while 37.5% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 38% of the Quintana Roo public opposed same-sex marriage.